maria-tsormpa/Weather-Station/03_BMP280_LDR/README.md

 The objective of this step was to expand the weather station by adding atmospheric pressure, altitude estimation and ambient light detection.
 The BMP280 sensor was integrated to measure atmospheric pressure and estimate altitude, while an LDR sensor was added to determine the ambient lighting conditions (Day, Cloudy or Night).
 The push button menu was extended from two to four information pages.

+## Design Improvements

+The LCD menu was expanded from two to four pages.

+The BMP280 and LCD share the same I2C bus, allowing multiple devices to communicate over the SDA and SCL lines.

 ## Components

 - Arduino Uno